Dpineda1996/IoT-LoRaWAN-MQTT-Datalogger-Node-RED/README.md

 ***The programming uses MQTT and MySQL connections.
 Developed for any Raspberry Pi use.
 In addition, a user-friendly dashboard was developed for all users in the world can easily interact remotely and set their own parameters according to their plants' needs.

 *This project involved collaboration with many plant scientists in the Alliance of Bioversity International & CIAT.

-Special thanks to Drs.
+*Special thanks to Drs.
 Milan Urban, Ph.D.; Steve Beebe, Ph.D.; Clare Mukankusi, Ph.D.; for their invaluable support and funding.
 And Eng Harold Diaz, my colleague who began whit these implementations and developed the first version used as a basic template for this project.

-In addition, our technician Fabricio Soto and the Eng trainees Alejandra Guzman and Sebastian Pinzon contributed to this project.
+*In addition, our technician Fabricio Soto and the Electronical Engineer trainees Alejandra Guzman and Sebastian Pinzon contributed to this project.

 # Before starting:
-- Node-Red full programming for greenhouse IoT automation using Raspberry Pi.
-- The JSON programming code is able to control the temperature in a greenhouse based on data from Wi-Fi sensors connected through MQTT (deploy after setting your personalized configuration).
+- The JSON programming code in Node-Red is able to plot and store the data from LoRaWAN sensors connected through MQTT Gateway to Raspberry Pi.
 - This system was tested in Raspberry Pi 4, Zero, and Zero W. However you can deploy it on Raspberry Pi 3 also.
 - The version of the Node-RED was 1.3.5.
 However, it is possible to use it in recent versions of Node-Red.
 Note to in recent versions (newest NodeJs versions), the variables must be declared with the type before the name (example: var name_variable;).
-- Keep into account that the programming is connected to the physical output pins of the Pi.
-This means that must be control actuators (fans, heat extractors, etc) connected through relays to these pins to the system can run effectively the control action automatically.
-- The same with the irrigation, some valves or pumps must be controlled with relays connected to the Pi outputs.
-- There are providers such as Amazon or Waveshare that offer many HAT options for Raspberry Pi with relays included.
-Example: https://www.waveshare.com/product/raspberry-pi/hats.htm
-- In normal conditions, heat extractors are turned ON to decrease or OFF to increase the temperatures inside the greenhouses.
-But also for increasing the temperature, heaters can be adapted to this system.
+- This project was deployed in a remote area in the field.
+Thus, internet access and electrical source were not available.
+Therefore, to implement the system was used a 12V 100W solar panel and a 12V 70Ah battery.
+- We use the DLS08 outdoor gateway from Dragino which is able to send and receive data from sensors using LoRa.
+But also, is capable of creating a local Wi-Fi network where the Raspberry was connected to establish the MQTT communication.
+The gateway also allows SIMCARD use, so it is possible to use an internet connection through implement this chip.
+See the gateway here(https://www.dragino.com/products/lora-lorawan-gateway/item/160-dlos8.html).
+- Note that in cases where Raspberry Pi has not internet connection, the date and time will be lost in case of some rebooting.
+To solve this, the Node-Red programming includes nodes that take automatically this information from the device that the user is using to be connected to the developed web application.
+In addition, you will see that information at the head of every tab.
-- All devices connected through MQTT must be in the same Wi-Fi network.
+- Raspberry Pi and gateway must be connected to the same Wi-Fi network for the MQTT communication work.
 And the Raspberry Pi will be used as a broker.
-- The sensors used were the sonoff TH Elite (https://sonoff.tech/product/diy-smart-switches/th-elite/) with a SI7021 Temperature & Humidity sensor.
-- Each one of these sensors must be TASMOTIZED (recommendable using VisualStudio with the developed by Theo Arends https://github.com/arendst/Tasmota).
+- The sensors used in the programming were the LSE01 soil moisture and EC sensor.
+However, by implementing the proper decoding function other LoRa sensors can be used.
+See the sensor used here: https://www.dragino.com/products/lora-lorawan-end-node/item/159-lse01.html.
+- Every sensor must be set using the proper AT commands.
+Keep into account that every device must be in the same Frequency Sub Band than the gateway. see the sensor manual: (https://www.dragino.com/downloads/downloads/LoRa_End_Node/LSE01/LSE01_AT_Commands_v1.0.pdf) and
+- and must be registered in the gateway previously.
 - However, it is possible to use this system with any MQTT sensor.
 - Remember that it is necessary to install the mosquitto broker on the Raspberry Pi (https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).
 - Necessary to install MariaDB server in Raspberry Pi for MySQL use (https://raspberrytips.com/install-mariadb-raspberry-pi/).